-Jordyn Woods Shares Video Of Herself Eating Following Weight Loss Comments
+Jordyn Woods Shares Video Of Herself Eating Following Weight-Loss Comments

 On April 25, the model updated her Instagram.
 Woods’ video opens with her sitting on steps outside a traditional Nigerian structure with thatched roofing – Woods has spent the past few days in the country’s capital, Lagos.
 Jordyn is clad in pale pink shorts, a matching top, and flip-flop sandals.
 With a plastic fork that’s later waved up and down, Woods is seen eating from a plastic container resting on her knees.
 She chews, smiles, and eventually laughs.
 The camera then shifts to a sunset lake setting where a kayaker is seen paddling into the distance.

 The news comes less than 24 hours after The Inquisitr reported social media “noticing” Woods’ recent weight loss.
-A comment left on Jordyn’s Instagram during her Nigeria trip read: “Ya losing weight sis I need to catch up on that summer body [sic]”
+A comment left on Jordyn’s Instagram during her Nigeria trip read, “Ya losing weight sis I need to catch up on that summer body [sic].”

 The camera appears too far out for viewers to identify today’s dish.
 The food does, however, appear yellow against the container’s opaque plastic.
 Given that rice is a staple in Nigeria, Jordyn might well be digging into the grain.
 Poultry also seems a high contender.